brongo/SAMUEL/README.md

 ## What this tool is for:

 1. Export .decl files and .entities files.
-2. Export full-size images for use in texture modding (in .dds format).
+2. Export full-size images for use in texture modding (in .png format).
-3. **Experimental:** export .lwo and .md6mesh files in their native formats (to allow for eventual reverse-engineering).
+3. Export .lwo files to the .obj file format.

-Files will be extracted to the "exports" folder, which is in the same location as SAMUEL.exe.
+Files will be extracted to the "exports" folder.
+Models will be extracted to the "modelExports" folder.
+When exporting a model, all of the model's textures and material2 .decl files will also be exported.

 ## SAMUEL vs. VEGA